Tshimangadzo3v5/The-Genesis/README.md

 The Tester – Khanyisa Kamba (221711481)

-The Front-End Developer – Aobakwe Keeme (221515445)
+The Fullstack Developer – Aobakwe Keeme (221515445)

 The System Designer/Administrator – Billy Mokoena (221839593)